+- Feels like the holidays.
 Sourdough bread is lovely just the way it is, but regular bakers are always looking for a twist.
-And this holiday-inspired recipe will be one of your favorites.
+This recipe will be one of your favorites.

-A Dutch Oven makes it easy to make sure your loaf bakes in a moist environment which gives it great oven spring and helps it rise high.
+- Dutch Oven (not necessary, but makes it easy to make sure your loaf bakes in a moist environment which gives it great oven spring and helps it rise high.)

 You may be tempted to add the ingredients all at once, but don’t.
 First, you’ll add the water, starter, flour, and sugar, and then you’ll mix them with your hands or a wooden spoon.
 This step is called autolyze, and it helps to hydrate the flour.